-Though complete setup requires the customer account having VPC with private and public subnets, PrivateLink connection between Qubole and customer’s VPC will be between two private subnets.
+Though the complete setup requires the customer account to have VPC with private and public subnets, the PrivateLink connection between Qubole and the customer’s VPC will be between two private subnets.
 Therefore the traffic between two accounts does not leave the Amazon network, as shown in the diagram above.

 Here are high-level steps to set up a PrivateLink between Qubole’s VPC and Customer’s VPC:

 - Create a VPC with public and private subnets (ensure multiple availability zones)

 - Create a Bastion Host (An EC2 instance with restricted inbound and outbound rules with specific ports) within one of the private subnets

 - Create and attach a security group to the bastion host allowing inbound traffic on port 22 from the private subnets of the VPC